callumacrae/sizes-extent/README.md

 # sizes-extent

 > When given the `sizes` attribute of a responsive image and a range of screen
-> widths, will calculate the maximum and minimum widths of the image that will
+> widths, will calculate the maximum and minimum CSS pixel widths of the image
-> be displayed.
+> that will be displayed.

 ## Installation